tbedford/Website-Test/source/articles/fixing-electronics.md

 was something you got for your PSU, not your state after a night on the town.

-The Last Great Hope in the UK seems to be Maplins.
+The Last Great Hope in the UK seems to be Maplin.
 They do at least sell some components and hobbyist equipment.
 Online, AdaFruit is also a shining beacon of what is possible.